The Mencius Moldbug Babysitting Fund

 With an adjustable-rate mortgage (about the best you can do under these Japanese conditions, actually, if you were so foolish as to buy a condo) and a little dabbling in the precious-metals markets, I have managed to stretch the pile to eight.
 However, it is just about gone.
 Also, I seem to have acquired a wife and a two-year-old daughter.

 And the other day, we were reading her favorite—this Passover book, which tells the Passover story in a big block of text at the end.
 It is not an early reader; it is for reading to preschoolers.
-The Sibyl, now reading phonetically, can tackle a sentence but is always defeated by paragraphs.
+My daughter, now reading phonetically, can tackle a sentence but is always defeated by paragraphs.
 But she wanted to read it, so I asked her to look at the story and see if she saw any words she knew.
 She stared at it for at least ten seconds.
 Then she turned to me, and spoke.
 “Sacrifices,” she said.
-Sibyl will be 2 in March.
+She will be 2 in March.
 Support me—support the Antichrist.)

 It would, of course, be very cool if UR readers could support me as an independent scholar.
 Obviously, if you’re wondering what you can do to encourage my kind of thinking, this is one thing you can do.
 (Unfortunately, if you’d rather discourage it, your options are more limited.)